vaishs/v-al-folio/_courses/col876-jul23.md

 <hr style="border: 1px dashed; color: orange" />

 <strong>
-		The first class will be on Monday the 24th of July, in the 1530 &ndash; 1700 slot.
-Venue TBA.
+		The first class will be on Monday the 24th of July, in the 1530 &ndash; 1700 slot at SIT006.
+See you there!
 </strong>

 <hr style="border: 1px dashed; color: orange" />